sl147/gift-to-cart/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a promotional product to the cart when certain conditions are met == Description ==
+== Description ==

 Adds a promotional product to the cart when certain conditions are met